Helicopter crashes in Alaska killing 5, seriously injuring 1 | Taiwan News | 2021/03/29

-PALMER, Alaska (AP) — A helicopter crashed in the area of Knik Glacier killing five and leaving one in serious but stable condition, Alaska authorities said.
+PALMER, Alaska (AP) — A helicopter crashed in Alaska killing five people and leaving one in serious but stable condition, authorities said.

+The Eurocopter AS50 crashed under unknown circumstances near Butte at 6:35 p.m.
+Saturday, the Federal Aviation Administration said Sunday.

 Alaska State Troopers said in a statement Sunday that they received a report of an overdue helicopter and the location of possible crash debris Saturday night.

-A rescue team from Alaska Rescue Coordination Center was dispatched to the crash site just after 10 p.m., troopers wrote.
+A rescue team from Alaska Rescue Coordination Center was dispatched to the crash site in the area of Knik Glacier just after 10 p.m., troopers wrote.
 The team arrived to find five occupants dead and a sole survivor, who was taken to a hospital.

 No identities were immediately released, but authorities are notifying next of kin.

-The National Transportation Safety Board said it was investigating the crash of an Airbus AS 350 B3 helicopter in Palmer.
-An investigator was headed to the crash scene, the agency said on Twitter.
+The National Transportation Safety Board said an investigator was headed to the crash scene.